Published on October 17th, 2022 | by Ruben

 So yes, I do think Manzanilla is a sherry wine

-Let’s face it: I’m a total outsider here, I’m not even Spanish and I am in no position to decide who is right and who is over-reacting.
-Yet, as an avid sherry educator and drinker (and Manzanilla drinker, sigh) I can tell you that it definitely feels a little counterproductive to fight over this.
+Let’s face it: I am in no position to decide who is right and who is over-reacting.
+Yet, as an avid sherry educator and drinker (and Manzanilla drinker, sigh) it does feel a little counterproductive to hear people fight over this.
 Especially since a lot of the discussions seem to take place on social media rather than in the appropriate meeting rooms.

-In sherry most of what you claim will have some kind of exception.
-Virtually all sherry is made in a solera system, but not all… Sherry is a fortified wine, but not all… Sherry is made in the sherry triangle, but not all… Explaining the basics of traditional Andalusian wines to the general wine public is hard enough already, and only possible if you leave out certain details here and there.
+Legally Manzanilla does not belong to the D.O.
+Jerez-Xérès-Sherry, so Manzanilla is not a sherry wine.
+However, when talking about sherry almost any claim will have some kind of exception.
+Virtually all sherry is made in a solera system, but not all… Sherry is a fortified wine, but there are virtually identical non-fortified wines… Sherry is made in the sherry triangle, but not any more… Explaining the basics of traditional Andalusian wines to the general wine public is hard enough already, and only possible if you leave out certain details here and there.

 In that sense: yes, I do think of Manzanilla as a sherry – part of the big family that is sherry wine.
-I am also convinced both sides can benefit from working together and stressing the similarities.
+I am also convinced both sides can benefit from stressing their common heritage.
 To me titles like ‘Manzanilla is the best-selling sherry’ are fine, simply because we have to find a balance between scientific precision and common sense.
-In a non-legal context, I don’t see much harm in small simplifications.
-People will still learn that Manzanilla is exclusive to Sanlúcar and that it has a special status within the region.
+This was a newspaper article after all, not an article for historians, so I don’t see much harm in simplifications.
+When it really matters, people will still learn that Manzanilla is exclusive to Sanlúcar.

 We should continue to educate people on the unique link between the wine and its home town.
 But please, let’s focus on the common history instead of fairly recent administrative structures.
 And let’s save our energy for the more important issues.